LocalCrag/LocalCragApp/server/docs/localstack.md

 6. `aws configure list` Check the configuration
 7. `aws s3 mb s3://lc-test-bucket --endpoint-url http://0.0.0.0:4566`
 8. `localstack status services` should now show s3 as running
-9. Fill the flask config vars with the values you just configured and you are ready to go.
+9. Fill the flask config vars with the values you just configured, and you are ready to go.

 **Notes:**